-According to the latest HUD CHAS data set, there are 20,065 low- and moderate-income owner-occupied households with a housing problem.
+According to the latest HUD CHAS data set, there are 20,065 low- and moderate-income owneroccupied households with a housing problem.
 The most common needs among owner-occupied households are caused by cost burdens and substandard housing.
-The https://doi.org/10.1008/journal.org/ is a reflection of owners who can no longer support severe cost burdens.
+The high number of foreclosures is a reflection of owners who can no longer support severe cost burdens.